 “It’s an issue of national security,” added Agent Cross.

-Davidson was starting to lose his patients.
+Davidson was starting to lose his patience.
 “Well, what would you like me to do?”

 “The towers will be functional by morning.
 It would be best if you find the ones responsible.”

 “Before we do,” added Agent Cross.
-He stared at Davidson behind his boxy dark shades until Davidson looked away.
+He stared at Davidson behind his boxy dark shades until Davidson faltered under his gaze.

 A little looser now, Clark nodded and headed for the repair truck.